C-Loftus/colton_talon/pedal/README.md

 ## Repeated or Single Function Calls

 - For certain functions we only want to trigger them once every time we press the pedal. ( This for instance could be an API call or some sort of remote procedure call) `user.oneActionPerPedalPress` specifies contexts with these functions.
 Otherwise, by default all functions can be automatically repeated and you can hold the pedal down to trigger multiple actions in quick succession
   - For instance, scrolling down a page can be done by holding the pedal down
-  -  However, if we are communicating with Visual Studio Code through  a `user.vscode` command,  we should block until we get a response.
+  - However, if we are doing a Visual Studio Code RPC through a `user.vscode` command, we should block until we get a response.
 In this context it would be appropriate to have only one action per pedal press.
 - Functions that should only be triggered once should be placed within a pedal up action.
 This is since we know that a pedal up action will only be triggered once per pedal press.
 - On the other hand, functions that should be triggered multiple times should be placed within a pedal down action.
 This is since Talon will repeatedly trigger the pedal down action while the pedal is held down, even for just a short period of time.

+## Holds

+- Holds are a specific type of action that is only triggered after the pedal has been held down first certain amount of seconds.
+- Holds can only be triggered in contexts where `user.oneActionPerPedalPress` is True, otherwise, the action will just repeat and the hold won't be triggered.
+  - So for instance, scrolling with the pedal has `user.oneActionPerPedalPress` set to False, so we can scroll down a page repeatedly without triggering a hold.

 ## Overrides